dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/web-host.md

 ::: moniker range=">= aspnetcore-2.1 <= aspnetcore-2.2"

-This article covers the ASP.NET Core Web Host ([IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder)), which is for hosting web apps.
+This article covers the ASP.NET Core Web Host (<xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder>), which is for hosting web apps.
 For information about the .NET Generic Host ([IHostBuilder](/dotnet/api/microsoft.extensions.hosting.ihostbuilder)), see <xref:fundamentals/host/generic-host>.

 ::: moniker-end